Dpjrczz03/HighestQuality/README.md

-This will open a chrome window, in which this code will work. make sure the code is running in the background.
+This will open a chrome window, in which this code will work.
+Make sure the code is running in the background.